 Why does oil sit on top of water?

-Oil rests on top of the water rather than underneath because it has a different density from water.
+Oil sits on top of water rather than beneath it because it has a different density than water.
 Water is denser than oil, so it sinks to the bottom.

 Why do lava lamps bubble?